Eczbek/xieite/docs/algorithms/findOccurrence.md

 - `end` - An `Iterator` copy which points to the end of the same iterable
 - `comparator` - A `Callback` right-value reference, default-constructed by default
 ### Return value
-- The `Iterator` pointing to the specified value occurence, or to the end if it is not found.
+- The `Iterator` pointing to the specified value occurrence, or to the end if it is not found.

 <br/><br/>